lai-kevin/Forum-Microservice/README.md

    docker run -e MONGODB_URI=<your_mongodb_uri> -p 8080:3000 your-docker-username/forum-microservice

 3. **Initialize Database and Admin:**
-    Adjust this template as needed
+    Adjust this template as needed to create an admin user
    ```javascript
         // Setup database with initial test data.
         // Include an admin user.